Home > Design > Muzzle Devices

 Sound Suppressor

-Sound suppressors—commonly known as silencers—are muzzle-mounted devices that reduce the sound, flash, and blast produced by a firearm.
+Sound suppressors — commonly known by the misnomer silencers — are muzzle-mounted devices that reduce the sound, flash, and blast produced by a firearm.
 They work by trapping and slowing escaping gases, lowering the pressure and temperature before the gases exit the muzzle.

 While suppressors can dramatically reduce noise and muzzle flash, they are tightly regulated under the National Firearms Act (NFA) and typically require a $200 tax stamp and months of ATF processing.